nestforge-studio/regcraft/README.md

 - If you want to prevent indexing during a private preview, set a noindex meta in index.html or change robots.txt to disallow all temporarily.

 ## Support
-- Questions or licensing enquiries: legal@nestforge.studio
+- Questions or licencing enquiries: nestforge.studio@gmail.com

 ## License
 © 2025 Nestforge Studio.
 All rights reserved.
 This software is proprietary; no use is permitted without prior written permission.
 See LICENSE.txt for details.